 - Define your niche (ex: premium knits, denim, kidswear)

-- Set up your tracking sheet (purchases, sales, margin)
+- Set up your tracking sheet (purchases, sales, margin, time-to-sell)

 - Source 10 to 20 test items